yostane/dagger2_android_tutorial/README.md

 }
 ```

-We can try using both coffee makers in the main method.
+We can use both coffee makers in the main method.

 ```kotlin
 fun main(args: Array<String>) {